 Paying attention to ESG concerns does not damage business.
 Companies with a solid ESG strategy are just as profitable or outperform their unethical counterparts.
 It’s worth making your reaction to the climate crisis part of the design of your business so you don’t even have to reflect on it.
 You should already be doing a comprehensive risk assessment.

 Some climate-related issues will have other positive effects.
 For example, flying Board members in from around the world wastes resources.
 Did you know that around 2.4% of global CO2 emissions come from flying?

-A Board portal like Convene can help you reduce your carbon footprint by meeting remotely.
+A Board Portal like Convene can help you reduce your carbon footprint by meeting remotely.
 We are a paperless solution, which means you don’t have to print off numerous Board packs.
-We are also committed to replanting trees with the amount of paper you will save.

 From planning a meeting to creating a secure audit trail, we can help streamline your governance processes and support your commitment to transparency.
 Don’t hesitate to get in contact and book a free trial today!